 Daily testing schedules within these windows according to state-provided guidance will be established.
-For more detailed scheduling information visit our website.
-Testing Schedule link.
+For more detailed scheduling information visit Florida Statewide Assessment Program Schedule.

-FLORIDA STATEWIDE ASSESSMENT PROGRAM 2023-2024 SCHEDULE
+FLORIDA STATEWIDE ASSESSMENT PROGRAM 2024-2025 SCHEDULE

 The testing windows below denote the amount of time provided for districts and schools to select test administration days; they do not represent the amount of time students spend taking the assessments.
 The windows are established to provide maximum flexibility to efficiently deliver these important measurements of student progress and performance and maximize student learning and instructional time.